abbodi1406/BatUtil/PSFX_MSU/README.md

 - The script do not require administrator privileges
 however, if you get Access Denied errors, run it as administrator

-- DesktopDeployment.cab and DesktopDeployment_x86.cab will be constructed, if not provided
+- `DesktopDeployment.cab` and `DesktopDeployment_x86.cab` will be constructed, if not provided

-- If DesktopDeployment_x86.cab is not provided or creation failed, the result msu can be used as follows:
+- If `DesktopDeployment_x86.cab` is not provided or creation failed, the result msu can be used as follows:

 x64 msu: installed on live OS only, or require x64 Host OS to add msu for x64 image

 arm64 msu: installed on live OS only, or require arm64 Host OS to add msu for arm64 image

-- The script can create MSU only for one LCU at a time (based on AggregatedMetadata.cab)
+- The script can create MSU file(s) per each `AggregatedMetadata.cab`

+however, it's best not to mix files
+because DesktopDeployment files can't coexist for different builds, and SSU extraction might fail

 - Advanced: edit the script to change the manual option `IncludeSSU` or enable debug mode `_Debug`